elightup/slim-seo/readme.txt

 #### 7. Auto add missing alt attribute for images

 The plugin automatically adds missing alt attribute for images, including post thumbnails and images inserted in the post content.

+#### 8. Breadcrumbs

+The plugin provides `[slim_seo_breadcrumbs]` shortcode that allows you to output a breadcrumb trail on your website easily.
+The plugin uses schema.org syntax which is compatible with Google Structured Data recommendation.
+See [documentation](https://github.com/elightup/slim-seo/wiki/Breadcrumbs) for details.

 ### Who should use Slim SEO